Past Meets Present: Creating Historical Analogy with Large Language Models: Related Work

-\paragraph{Language Model as Knowledge Base} Previous research has demonstrated that, pre-trained with extensive datasets, LLMs can implicitly encode a significant amount of knowledge within their parameters~\cite{alkhamissi2022review,xie2024adaptive,ju2024large}.
-Motivated by this, these models can be probed for various types of knowledge and can serve as a Knowledge Base (KB)~\cite{petroni-etal-2019-language,sung-etal-2021-language,west-etal-2022-symbolic,yuan-etal-2023-distilling,xu2024survey}.
+\paragraph{Language Model as Knowledge Base} Pre-trained on extensive datasets, LLMs can implicitly encode a significant amount of knowledge within their parameters~\cite{alkhamissi2022review,xie2024adaptive,ju2024large}, enabling them to serve as Knowledge Bases (KBs)~\cite{petroni-etal-2019-language,sung-etal-2021-language,west-etal-2022-symbolic,yuan-etal-2023-distilling,xu2024survey}.
 However, relying solely on LLMs for knowledge generation can lead to hallucinations~\cite{rawte2023survey,zhang2023siren,tonmoy2024comprehensive}, where the content produced seems factual but lacks grounding.
 To address this issue, some researchers have proposed the retrieval-augmented generation method~\cite{shuster2021retrieval,gao2023retrieval,kirchenbauer2024hallucination} to mitigate hallucinations by leveraging external KBs.
 In this paper, we utilize LLMs to identify historical analogy, employing Wikipedia~\cite{vrandevcic2014wikidata} as an external KB to verify the authenticity of historical events and effectively mitigate hallucinations.